 Banking Facilities.
 Hong Kong is deemed a premium financial and business hub in the Asia region.
 The banking system is of vital contribution to the country’s economy.
 A majority of the world’s strongest banks are headquartered in Hong Kong.
 The city is also the biggest Renminbi (RMB) offshore business center that supports worldwide banks to carry out RMB transactions.
 You can read more information: Hong Kong three-tier banking system

 Immigration Policy.
 Hong Kong is a dynamic place to live.
 Noticeably, the immigration policy in this country is quite friendly.
 About 170 nationalities are granted to visit Hong Kong without a visa unless the visit period exceeds 180 days.
 With appropriate visas, foreign entrepreneurs are able to enter Hong Kong for work, business negotiations, or relocation to Hong Kong for business establishment.

 Productive Workforce.
 The labor force is another plus.
 Employees generally are hard-working and competitive.
 The World Economic Forum: The Global Competitiveness Report 2019 placed Hong Kong in the 7th position in terms of the world’s best labor market.

+The first step is to decide what type of Hong Kong company will suit your business most.
 Foreign entrepreneurs can incorporate a Hong Kong company under certain forms of business.
 A wise choice of Hong Kong company formation is relatively important since your choice can affect the company’s benefits, liabilities, and even administrative tasks as prescribed by Hong Kong provisions.

 - Limited Liability Companies (LLC): Members in an LLC shall not personally liable for the company’s debt or liability.
 Hong Kong LLC is categorized into three types: Private Limited by Shares, Public Limited by Shares, and Company Limited by Guarantee.